-State of G State of Good Repair - Road and Bridge Points Possible Description Points Awarded Choose One Dood 5 The project introduces safety countermeasures on a facility that has had one or more fatal vehicle crashes in the last 3 years related to physical infrastructure issues (not behavioral causes such as intoxicated or distracted driving).
-Road 16 This project includes the complete reconstruction of a roadway, not including a bridge.
+State of Good Repair - Road and Bridge Points Possible Description Points Awarded 5 The project introduces safety countermeasures on a facility that has had one or more fatal vehicle crashes in the last 3 years related to physical infrastructure issues (not behavioral causes such as intoxicated or distracted driving).
+Choose Road One 16 This project includes the complete reconstruction of a roadway, not including a bridge.
 12 This project includes the rehabilitation, (overlay, restriping), of a roadway, not including a bridge.
-Bridge 16 The project includes the complete reconstruction of a bridge.
-12 The project includes rehabilitation of a bridge.
+Dridge 16 The project includes the complete reconstruction of a bridge.
+Bridge 12 The project includes rehabilitation of a bridge.
 4 4 This improvement takes place on a facility identified as being in poor condition.
-State of G State of Good Repair - Other Points Possible Description Points Awarded 0-5 0-5 This project achieves the stated safety goal in a way not addressed by the above descriptors.
+State of 0 Good Repair - Othe er Points Possible Description Points Awarded 0-5 This project achieves the stated safety goal in a way not addressed by the above descriptors.

-Minimum Points: 1 OTAL POINTS OUT OF 25: PROJECT ACHIEVES STATE OF GOOD REPAIR GOAL: Y /
+Minimum Points: 15 TOTAL POINTS OUT OF 25: PROJECT ACHIEVES STATE OF GOOD REPAIR GOAL: Y / N